nimeshupadhyay12/Documentation/Infrastucture Engieering/README.md

 ## What is Microsoft Entra ID?

 Microsoft Entra ID is Microsoft's cloud Identity and Access Management (IAM) platform.
+What is Microsoft Entra ID?

+Microsoft Entra ID (formerly Azure Active Directory) is Microsoft's cloud-based Identity and Access Management (IAM) platform.
+It manages user identities, authentication processes, application access, device management, and security policies across cloud and hybrid environments.

+Entra ID acts as the central identity provider for Microsoft 365 and thousands of third-party applications.

+Why Entra ID is Important

+Organizations use Entra ID to simplify access management while improving security.
+Instead of maintaining separate credentials for every application, users can authenticate once and securely access multiple services through Single Sign-On (SSO).

+Entra ID also provides advanced security features such as Multi-Factor Authentication (MFA), Conditional Access, Identity Protection, and Zero Trust controls.
 Formerly known as:

 ```text